Equilibrium transport with time-inconsistent costs: Supplement to the executive job market

 We focus on a five-year time horizon 2017 -- 2021.
 This choice is motivated by the following factors.
 A longer time horizon incurs a heavy computational burden.
 Moreover, in our final dataset, the median tenure of a CEO is 4 years and the average tenure is 5.97 years.
 In the literature with different datasets, \citet[Table 1]{taylor2013ceo} reported the average CEO tenure as 7.9 years and the median as 6 years.
 Overall, a five-year time horizon is close to the CEO's tenure.
 Besides, the job market can change significantly over a longer period.

-To obtain and clean the data, we adopt the following steps: \begin{enumerate} \item We download the net sales data from Compustat and the executive compensation information from Execucomp.
+To obtain and clean the data, we adopt the following steps: \begin{enumerate}[label={(\arabic*)}] \item We download the net sales data from Compustat and the executive compensation information from Execucomp.
 There are no restrictions on the net sales or market values of firms at this stage.
 The key variables are net sales (``sale" in Compustat) and total compensation (``tdc1" in Execucomp).
 In 2017 -- 2021, we have data on 1998 firms from Execucomp and 11911 firms from Compustat.
 Execucomp primarily includes salary information for S\&P 1500 components. \item We remove firms with missing net sales data for the five-year period.
 Compensation data are usually available for the CEO, chief financial officer, and the three other most highly compensated executive officers.
 We use their mean salary as the representative wage paid to top executives by the firm.
 After merging the sale and wage datasets, there are 1590 firms remaining. \item To further filter the firms, we restrict our analysis to companies with investment-grade credit ratings.
 We download the S\&P Domestic Long-Term Issuer Credit Rating (variable name: ``splticrm") and remove firms with a rating of CCC+ or lower.
-We also remove firms without ratings. \end{enumerate}
+We also remove firms without ratings. \end{enumerate} Table \ref{tab:data} shows the descriptive statistics for the data.
 Our final sample consists of 790 firms, with a total market value of 61.7 trillion U.S. dollars in 2021.
 396 firms are S\&P 500 components.
-Table \ref{tab:data} presents the descriptive statistics for the data.
-Firms are classified into different industries using the Global Industry Classification Standard (GICS).

-The first question we address is which industries are more aligned with the Roberts' law, such that larger firms pay higher salaries to executives.
-To answer this question, we calculate the Spearman's \citep{spearman1904proof} and Kendall's \citep{kendall1938new} rank correlations between net sales and compensations in Table \ref{tab:corr}.
-We find that the Consumer Discretionary (GICS Code 25), Real Estate (GICS Code 60), and Information Technology (GICS Code 45) industries are the top three sectors with weak correlations between net sales and wages.
-The Utilities industry (GICS Code 55) has the highest correlation.

-Next, we examine the potential connection between the sale-wage correlation and inertia.
-In the following sections, we will calibrate the optimal value of $\alpha$ and find that the inertia is stronger when the relationship between sales and wages is weaker.

-For clarity, we define an efficient job market as follows. \begin{definition} A job market is said to be more efficient if the sale-wage correlation is higher.
-We call this correlation as the efficiency coefficient. \end{definition}